Dabendorf/INF237-AlgoritmeEngineering/README.md

 Solution:
 - Find number of connected components via usage of BFS/DFS
 - This needs n-1 links between them
-- If the graph contains odd-cycle, it possible to spread all of them
+- If the graph contains odd-cycle, it is possible to spread to all of them
-- If there is no odd cycle, one more edge needs to be added to obtain that
+- If there is no odd cycle, one more edge needed to be added to obtain that
 - Odd cycle detection via bipartite graph detection, looping through the graph given all nodes colours

 - In the end, return n or n-1 depending on the odd-cycle thing